dusk-network/dusk-blockchain/pkg/gql/README.md

 - Test Harness ensuring chain state after a set of actions executed
 - User retrieving data in curl-request manner

 Package should not be used for any data mutations or node commanding.
-Usually these

 ##### Transport